 Will You Sell a San Francisco Area Home First or Buy Directly in San Diego?

 Whether you sell first or buy first affects timing, budget, and logistics.
 If you’re selling in San Francisco, your proceeds may go further in San Diego.
-Although our prices in San Diego are by no means high, they are not as high as they are in the Bay Area.
+While home prices in San Diego are still high by national standards, they are generally lower than in the Bay Area

 Neighborhood Considerations